-Plastic pegs are light, cheap and their greater cross-sectional area provides greater resistance to pulling out when the wind is strong, but they can be bulky to pack.
-Avoid the really cheap ones which can break easily.
+Plastic pegs are light, cheap and their greater cross-sectional area can provide greater resistance to pulling out when the wind is strong, but they can be bulky to pack.
+Avoid the really cheap ones that can break easily.

 Pegs made from light alloy are very popular with lightweight campers, but hard ground or clumsy mallet work – or a combination of the two – can result in bent pegs.

 Top-of-the-range lightweight tents will have the lightest pegs possible and these can be made of titanium.
 A bundle of tiny 2g pegs may be easy to carry, but if they are not long enough or don't have sufficient cross section they may not be adequate to secure your tent in extreme conditions.